kervcode/DevNotes/ReactBasics.md

   - Application State : data available to the entire application

   - Component State : State that is specific to a component and not shared outside of the component.

+# Lifting State Up

+When two or more component need access to the same state, we move the state into their common parent.

+## Creating a Controlled Component
+- Initialize state for the Value of the input
+- Listen for changes on the input to detect when value is updated
+- Create an event handler that updates the value state

+# Component Lifecycle
+Every component instance follows a cycle: it's mounter onto the DOM, it's update with changes in data, and it's unmounted from the DOM.

+## React Lifecycle methods
+- Built-in methods that get called at each point in the life cycle

+- Hooks that run code at key times in a component's life cycle

+- Give you the ability to control what happens when a component mounts, updates, and unmounts.